Arts & Enrichment

 Cooperative games encourage children's coordination and ability to follow directions within the group.
 Physical education for young children helps strengthen their balance, hand-eye coordination, tactile awareness, sense of direction, and agility.
 In addition to teaching cooperation, fair play, and sportsmanship, our goal is to encourage our students to have and understand the value of an active and healthy lifestyle.

 One of our goals at Gladwyne Montessori is to broaden perspectives on STEM (science, technology, engineering, math) education and work to enhance STEM teaching and learning to students of all ages.
-The Montessori curriculum is designed to weave hands-on science experiments and discovery into the classroom whether it's a Stepping Stones student watching a seed sprout, a Primary student collecting and identifying leaves, an Elementary student creating a poster explaining the parts of a plant cell or a Middle School student creating a website for a new invention.
+The Montessori curriculum is designed to weave hands-on science experiments and discovery into the classroom whether it's a Toddler student watching a seed sprout, a Primary student collecting and identifying leaves, or an Elementary student creating a poster explaining the parts of a plant cell.